Aims and Scope

 Aims

-The journal “Financial advisor” aims to provide a space for high-quality original research articles, reviews and short communications in all areas of finance.
-We strive to stimulate rigorous theoretical and empirical research and to create an environment that encourages the exchange of ideas among researchers, practitioners and policymakers.
+The journal Financial Advisor aims to provide a platform for high-quality original research articles, review papers, and short communications across all areas of finance.
+We strive to foster rigorous theoretical and empirical research and to create an environment that encourages the exchange of ideas among researchers, practitioners, and policymakers.

-Scopes of the journal
+Scope of the Journal

 Investments: asset pricing, portfolio management, behavioral finance, cryptocurrencies, derivatives, and alternative investments.